gwealm/DOClarifAI/docs/user_manual.md

 ## 5. Receiving Notifications

-Once a document is successfully processed, you will receive a notification in the frontend.
+Once a document is processed or not, you will receive a notification in the frontend.
 Notifications will appear in the notification area of your dashboard.

 ![notification](./resources/notification.png)